Lysander Spooner: Later life and death

 Spooner is interred in the historic Forest Hills Cemetery in Boston, Massachusetts.

 Spooner argued that "almost all fortunes are made out of the capital and labour of other men than those who realize them.
-Indeed, except by his sponging capital and labour from others".
+Indeed, large fortunes could rarely be made at all by one individual, except by his sponging capital and labor from others.
+And the usury laws are the means by which he does it."
 Spooner defended the Millerites, who stopped working because they believed the world would soon end and were arrested for vagrancy.

 Spooner spent much time in the Boston Athenæum.
 He died on May 14, 1887, at the age of 79 in his nearby residence at 109 Myrtle Street, Boston.
 He never married and had no children.

 Political views

-As an individualist anarchist, Spooner advocated for pre-industrial living in communities of small property holders so that they could pursue life, liberty, happiness and property in mutual honesty without ceding responsibility to a central government.
-In addition to his extra-governmental post service and views on abolitionism, Spooner wrote No Treason in which he contends that the Constitution is based on voluntary consent and that citizens are not bound by involuntary allegiance.
-Spooner argued that the national Congress should dissolve and let citizens rule themselves as he held that individuals should make their own fates.
+As an individualist anarchist, Spooner advocated for pre-industrial living in communities of small property holders so that they could pursue life, liberty, happiness, and property in mutual honesty without ceding responsibility to a central government.